-The 2014 Parliamentary Hearing was held at United Nations Headquarters on 19 and 20 November.
-It was jointly organized by the Inter-Parliamentary Union (IPU) and the President of the General Assembly, and brought together some 200 parliamentarians and ambassadors from a diverse set of countries under the theme Ensuring a people-centred approach to the new SDGs: A shared responsibility".

-The President of the General Assembly, the Secretary-General of the United Nations, and the President of IPU addressed the Hearing.
-Their statements acknowledged the central role of parliaments through their legislative, oversight and budgetary functions.
-They emphasized the need for parliamentary involvement in the formulation and implementation of the SDGs to ensure they are people-centred.
-The full statements can be found on the IPU website at http://ipu.org/Splz-e/unga14.htm.
+- 1. The 2014 parliamentary hearing was held at United Nations Headquarters on 19 and 20 November.
+It was organized jointly by the Inter-Parliamentary Union (IPU) and the President of the General Assembly, and brought together some 200 parliamentarians and ambassadors from a diverse set of countries under the theme "Ensuring a people-centred approach to the new sustainable development goals: a shared responsibility". - 2.
+The President of the General Assembly, the Secretary-General of the United Nations and the President of the Inter-Parliamentary Union addressed the hearing.
+In their statements they acknowledged the central role of parliaments through their legislative, oversight and budgetary functions.
+They emphasized the need for parliamentary involvement in the formulation and implementation of the sustainable development goals to ensure that they are people-centred.
+The full statements can be found on the Inter-Parliamentary Union website at http://ipu.org/Splz-e/unga14.htm.

-A. Introduction
+I. Introduction